Singapore charges visitors for coronavirus treatment after imported Indonesian cases

 Of 33 imported cases reported by Singapore to date, 24 involve travel to China - where the virus first surfaced late last year - three to Indonesia and the others to Italy, Britain, France and Germany.

+Singapore has also determined that some of its local cases had travel history to Indonesia.

 Researchers at the Harvard T.H.
-Chan School of Public Health, in the United States, said in a study last month that Indonesia should strengthen outbreak surveillance and control.

-The Harvard team said Indonesia’s lack of confirmed cases at that time “may suggest the potential for undetected cases” as air travel may contribute to cases being exported from China.
+Chan School of Public Health, in the United States, said in a study last month Indonesia’s lack of confirmed cases at that time “may suggest the potential for undetected cases”, urging authorities there to strengthen outbreak surveillance and control.

+“Are they (Indonesia) lucky or are they missing cases?
+It’s a little bit hard to say...but it’s certainly got people asking the question,” said Dale Fisher, a Singapore-based diseases expert who chairs the Global Outbreak Alert and Response Network coordinated by the World Health Organisation.

 Reporting by Aradhana Aravindan and John Geddie; Editing by Simon Cameron-Moore